-Challenge areas are unlikely to be areas where there is a strong capability or desire for you to change.
+Challenge areas are unlikely to be areas where there is a strong desire or capability for you to change.
 As well as seeking to develop these areas, it is often likely to be beneficial to manage these areas given that they are likely to be less open to development.
-'Developing Challenge Areas' provides you with tips on how to develop and manage your limitations.
-'Working Effectively with Others' provides tips on how the organisation and/or your manager can help find ways to support your development.
+'Developing your Challenge Areas' provides you with tips on how to develop and manage your limitations.
+'Working with your New Organisation/Manager' provides tips on how the organisation and/or your hiring manager can help find ways to support your development.
+In 'Your Actions' you are encouraged to reflect on actions that you could consider within your new role.